 9. Various commenters assert that SBCIS's waiver should be denied unless SBCIS meets a variety of Commission and state rules (e.g., facilities readiness requirements,37 ten digit dialing rules,38 contributing to the Universal Service Fund,39 contributing applicable interstate access charges,40 non-discrimination requirements,41 and state numbering requirements).42 We agree that it is in the public's interest to impose certain conditions.
-Accordingly, we impose the following conditions to meet the concern of commenters: SBCIS must comply with the Commission's numbering utilization and optimization requirements and industry guidelines and practices, including numbering authority delegated to state commissions; and SBCIS must submit any requests for numbering resources to the Commission and the relevant state commission at least 30 days prior to requesting resources from the NANPA or the PA.43 These requirements are in the public interest, because they will help further the Commission's goal of ensuring that the limited numbering resources of the NANP are used efficiently.44 We do not find it necessary, however,
+Accordingly, we impose the following conditions to meet the concern of commenters: SBCIS must comply with the Commission's numbering authority delegated to state commission; and SBCIS must submit any requests for numbering resources to the Commission and the relevant state commission at least 30 days prior to requesting resources from the NANPA or the PA.43 These requirements are in the public interest, because they will help further the Commission's goal of ensuring that the limited numbering resources of the NANP are used efficiently.44 We do not find it necessary, however,